Gillespie County, Willow City Basic Skywarn Severe Weather Training - March 21, 2024 from 7 - 9 pm at the Willow City Fire Station.

 Map prepared by City of Fredericksburg.

-Gillespie County is under a Burn Ban Effective Monday, January 23, 2023.
+Gillespie County is no longer under a Burn Ban - Effective Friday, October 6, 2023.

-To read the local Burn Ban Order Notice, visit: https://www.gillespiecounty.org/page/burn_ban_info_page
+To read the local Burn Ban Release Notice, visit: https://www.gillespiecounty.org/page/burn_ban_info_page

 If traveling, make sure to prevent chains from dragging and touching the pavement.
 If welding, then have a tank of water and/or a water hose hooked up and ready to turn on and have spotters with you.